Local Service Available — Get a Quote

 How deep does a well need to be in Jones County, GA?

-In Jones County, Georgia, residential water wells typically reach 80 to 200 feet to access reliable groundwater from the Floridan aquifer system.
+Residential water wells in this area typically reach 80 to 200 feet to access reliable groundwater from the Floridan aquifer system.
 The exact depth depends on local geology, the property's elevation, and where a productive water-bearing zone is encountered.
 Middle Georgia's dense red clay layers vary significantly from parcel to parcel, which is why a site assessment before drilling matters.
-Some properties in areas with thicker clay overburden may require drilling beyond 200 feet.
+Some properties with thicker clay overburden may require drilling beyond 200 feet.

 How long does it take to drill a well?